SEDAWGS/Project12-Test/README.md

 #### /sublets
 - GET /sublets
-  - searches and returns sublets with filters
+  - searches and returns sublet listings with filters
+- POST /sublets
+  - post a sublet listing
 - GET /sublets/:id
-  - gets a sublet by its ID
+  - gets a sublet listing by its ID
+- PUT /sublets/:id
+  - edit a sublet listing
-- POST /sublets
+- DELETE /sublets/:id
-  - post a sublet
+  - delete a sublet listing